Introduction to Statistical Computing

 clinical research data;

-- Applying concepts from other TICR program courses using STATA and Excel; and
+- Applying concepts from other TICR Program courses using STATA and Excel; and

 - Applying these skills to analyzing data from your own research project.

 - Online Discussion Forum.
 This resource will be available to all students.
 Once class starts, we request that you pose all questions for TA’s and course faculty between sessions through the Forum so that other students can see the answers (and may respond or search the Forum themselves).
 The Forum can be accessed through the course syllabus.

 More detail about online instruction in the TICR Program is available.